Peeling the Banana (theater troupe): History

 Members of the New York and Los Angeles groups collaborated on joint performances in New York and at Highways in Santa Monica.
-San Angel collaborated with Dan Kwong again when he to form two new groups, Gener-Asian Next, a writing and performing workshop for teens, and Something to Say, a workshop for Asian American men and women.
+San Angel collaborated with Dan Kwong again when they led a workshop in Philadelphia, resulting in two new groups, Gener-Asian Next, a writing and performing workshop for teens, and Something to Say, a workshop for Asian American men and women.